|Day One – Thursday 24 October 2019|

 |8:45 – 9:30 am||

-Keynote Address – The Future of Ageing and Cognitive Reserve
+Keynote Address – Cognitive Reserve: The Future of Ageing

 With a rapidly ageing global population, mitigating cognitive ageing and severe cognitive deterioration is an important global public health issue.
 While there is considerable variation in cognitive trajectories, cognitive decline becomes increasingly problematic when it impacts the functional ability of older people.
 During this keynote address an overview of the current status of cognitive reserve policy will be provided, as well as how future policy development requires individuals, societies and governments taking a life course approach to cognitive and brain health.